Notes on the Geography of Northern India: Chandigarh

 Chandigarh is famous as one of Le Corbusier's experiments in town design, but the city had more cooks than one.
-This was the planned capital for the Indian Punjab, compensating the state for the loss, at partition, of Lahore, which fell to Pakistan and became the capital of the Pakistani Punjab.
+The city was the planned capital for the Indian Punjab and was conceived as compensation for the loss, at partition, of Lahore, which went to Pakistan and became the capital of the Pakistani Punjab.
 In building a new capital for the Indian Punjab, Nehru sought the advice of Albert Mayer, an American who is much less likely to get credit for Chandigarh than the more famous Le Corbusier, who joined the project later.
 Le Corbusier had a controlling influence in the design of the city's signature buildings, but it was Mayer who laid out the crucial pattern of roads and superblocks, of traffic and pedestrian flow.
 Here we look at the work of both men.

 The literature on the city is large, but a recent bibliography is included in The Modern Historic Core of Chandigarh, a document published in 2007 by the Chandigarh Administration's Department of Tourism as part of the documentation required for placing Chandigarh on UNESCO's World Heritage List.

 The legislative assembly building, with its top-lit forum.
 It was built to house the Punjab assembly, but when the Indian Punjab was divided into a new, smaller Punjab and a new state, Haryana, Chandigarh had to adapt fast.
 It became a centrally administered Union Territory, and this assembly building since 1967 has housed the assembly for two states.
 Barbed wire is probably not what Le Corbusier had in mind when he designed this temple to democracy.

 The High Court, which similarly houses the high courts of both Punjab and Haryana.
 The plaza is called the Esplanade.
 It was supposed to have trees.

 Ditto, the Secretariat Building of both the Punjab and Haryana.